-- All information received from bidders/offerors as a result of a Competitive Sealed Bidding or Competitive Negotiation is deemed public unless a separate redacted public copy is submitted as outlined below, regardless of whether the information is marked confidential/proprietary. - 1.
+- A. All information received from bidders/offerors as a result of a Competitive Sealed Bidding or Competitive Negotiation is deemed public unless a separate redacted public copy is submitted as outlined below, regardless of whether the information is marked confidential/proprietary. - 1.
 Each Bidder engaging in Competitive Sealed Bidding or Proposers engaging in Competitive Negotiations must include a public copy to be available for public inspection. - 2.
-Bidders/Proposers may redact in the pubic copy any trade secrets or commercial or financial information which is of a privileged or confidential nature pursuant to the Access to Public Records Act (R.I.
-Gen. Laws § 38-2 et. seq.).
+Bidders/Proposers may redact in the public copy any trade secrets or commercial or financial information which is of a privileged or confidential nature pursuant to the Access to Public Records Act (R.I.
+Gen. Laws § 38-2-1 et seq.). - 3.
+RIAC shall make the final determination on if the redacted information meets the statutory requirements of the Access to Public Records Act (R.I.
+Gen. Laws § 38-2-1 et seq.).